 Recording the exam.
 It can be useful to record your exam.
 One claimant successfully got his exam cancelled after he requested recording.
-People are pressing to make the right to have it recorded usual practice:www.publicinterestlawyers.co.uk/news_details.php?id=321
+People are pressing to make the right to have it recorded as usual practice: www.publicinterestlawyers.co.uk/news_details.php?id=321

 Challenging being found “fit for work”

 If you are found fit for work you can appeal (this stage is called “mandatory reconsideration”).
 But you can’t get any ESA during the mandatory reconsideration stage.
-Ask your MP and advice service to intervene urgently with the DWP.
+Ask your MP, welfare rights or advice service to intervene urgently with the DWP.
 Send them a summary of your situation, copies of medical letters, any previous tribunal decision about your entitlement, etc. Or ask your CPN or other professional to take it up.

 People are told to claim JSA meanwhile.
 You can claim JSA and have a “fit note” from your GP which takes you off sick from jobseeking.
 It is best to get this before your first interview at the Jobcentre.
-You may be eligible for financial help called Local Welfare Assistance.
+You may be able to get Housing Benefit from your Council based on “nil income” or other hardship payments, including a fund called Local Welfare Assistance.
 To find details of this use the following link or call your local council: www.cpag.org.uk/lwas

 Mothers claiming ESA.
 It is common for assessors to assume that mothers applying for ESA are fit for work because they are caring for children – for once, our caring work is recognised, but only to deny us benefit!
 Many mums have won back their ESA when they got support to challenge this. www.camdennewjournal.com/news/2012/sep/mother-who-was-signed-work-excruciating-pain-another-victim-controversial-disability-b